multunus/multunus.github.io/source/blog/2017-04-06-technical-debt-a-catchall-phrase.html.markdown

 # Technical Debt Quadrant

-Going back to the definition of Technical Debt by Wikipedia, it is considered as more conscious, thoughtful and prudent than an unconscious activity.
+Going back to the definition of Technical Debt by Wikipedia, it should be a result of a  conscious, thoughtful and prudent decision than that of an unconscious one.

-Martin Fowler uses quadrant to explain similar concept where he points out that it is not useful to discuss whether something is a debt or not, better ask whether it is **reckless** or **prudent**.
+Martin Fowler uses a quadrant to explain similar concepts where he points out that it is not useful to discuss whether something is a debt or not, better ask whether it is reckless or prudent.
 The more the issues/flows are in the Prudent section, better it is.

 ![image alt text](https://s3.amazonaws.com/multunus-website/uploads/2017/04/technical-debt-quadrant.png)